jasmithc/game_of_life/README.md

 ### Avoid unnecessary loops.

-Each update cycle, I was using a loop to find the neighbors of a given cell and then check if that cell is was alive or not.
+Each update cycle, I was using a loop to find the neighbors of a given cell and then check if that cell was alive or not.
 This meant that each update cycle, I was throwing away the work to calculate the neighbors.
 Doing the math ahead of time and keeping the results stored in an array that I could use to look up the neighbors of a given cell turned out to be much faster.